AXErunners/docs/introduction/features.rst

 input.
 Always check your fees before sending a transaction.

-.. _evolution:
+.. _Sharpening:

-Evolution
+Sharpening
 ==========

-`Axe Evolution <https://www.axerunners.com/evolution/>`_ is the code name for a decentralized currency platform built on Axe blockchain technology.
+Axe Sharpening  is the code name for a decentralized currency platform built on Axe blockchain technology.
 The goal is to provide simple access to the unique features and benefits of Axe to assist in the creation of decentralized technology.
 Axe introduces a tiered network design, which allows users to do various jobs for the network, along with decentralized API access and a decentralized file system.

-Axe Evolution will be released in stages.
-Axe Core releases 12.1 through to 12.4 will lay the groundwork for the decentralized features behind the scenes.
-An alpha version of Evolution is expected in the first half of 2018, including a basic implementation of AxeDrive, Primitives, DAPI and a simple T3 wallet.
-This will be released together with a series of Axe Improvement Proposals (DIPs), followed by a testnet phase with most basic functionality, and a first stable release in summer 2018.
+Axe Sharpening is being released in stages.
+Axe Core release 1.2.0 will lay the groundwork for the decentralized features behind the scenes.
+This will be rolled out in stages over the course of 2019, this will include basic implementation of AxeDrive,Primitives,DAPI and a simple T3 wallet.
+This will be released together with a series of Axe Improvement Proposals (AIPs).

-Included below is our current work on Evolution, that adds many components such as:
+Included below is our current work on Sharpening, that adds many components such as:

 - **AxeDrive:** A decentralized shared file system for user data that